Andy Reid speaks on role of Kadarius Toney; wants to be cautious

 He has racked up a multitude of injuries throughout his career and the Chiefs will need him when the postseason hits.

-Toney is a vital part to the improvement of the Chiefs receiving core and the success of the entire offense.
+Toney is a vital part of improving the Chiefs receiving core and the success of the entire offense.

 “He played seven plays last week.
 We can play him more than that and still be okay,” Reid said.
 “We just keep an eye on his leg and make sure that we’re repping that out the right way and let him keep progressing as we go here throughout the year.
 That’s the important part.”

-The Chiefs will look to Toney to make plays in the second half of the regular season as they vie for the number spot in the AFC once again.
+The Chiefs will look to Toney to make plays in the regular season’s second half as they vie for the number spot in the AFC once again.

 They will look to continue their success as they face the Philadelphia Eagles in a Super Bowl rematch on Monday Night Football.